Netflix’s new series aims to reboot the 80’s as they were told by Spielberg.

 1983, Hawkins, Indiana.
 Three geeky-kids search for their missing friend.
 They found some scary jumps and a girl named Eleven who is gifted with psychic abilities.
 After J.J.
 Abrams has ripped and downloaded legally or less the most of the 80’s filmography, we thought there was few left to peck for his followers or even the filmmakers of this generation.
 We were wrong.
 The mythological materials sown by Steven Spielberg, John Carpenter, Stephen King or Katsuhiro Otomo can be mixed up on and on the result will always be different.
 But with a déjà-vu sensation.

 Stranger Things is not The Thing, nor E.T., The Goonies, Stand By Me, Altered States, nor Akira.
 But it borrows to all of them.
 Stranger Things is made of bits from all these movies even it is mostly spielbergian and kingian.
 Poster, dialogs and props in the set make clear references.
 Stranger Thing is already a hit on Netflix machine (rated 93% on Rotten Tomatoes, warmly acclaimed in France).
-It works with a sympathetic cast of real teens and a more dark toned Winona Ryder – who like Matthew Modine playing a man without cigarette, roots into the 80’s.
+It works with a sympathetic cast of real teens (not 20ers) and a more dark toned Winona Ryder – whose notoriety like Matthew Modine‘s playing a man without cigarette, roots into the 80’s.